ahmadrosid/ahmadrosid/README.md

 ### 👯 Programming Language

 As a Backend Developer, I use a variety of programming languages, but I am most proficient in Javascript/Typescript, Golang, PHP.
-I am also looking for a job in Rust, which is currently my most favorite language.
+I am also looking for a job that use Rust, which is currently my most favorite language.

 ### 🔭 Side Project